Applying for the Uniform CPA Examination

 Education Requirement for Examination

 Applicants are eligible to take the Exam after they complete the education requirements according to Wis.
 Stats. § 442.04(5)(b)4 which states, “A person is not eligible to take the examination under this subdivision unless the person has completed at least 120 semester hours of education at an institution that include course work in accounting and business subjects, as determined by the examining board.”
 The required accounting and business subjects are detailed in Wisconsin Administrative Code Accy 2.303 and Accy 2.202.
-These codes were amended effective June 23, 2017 and can be found in EmR1713.
+These codes were amended by 2017 Wisconsin Act 88, and became effective on December 2, 2017.

 If you have completed education in the U.S.: